ringcentral/ringcentral-web-phone/README.md

 After this method call, the call session will be ended for the callee.
 But the call session will not end yet for the caller.
 And the caller will receive the replied `text` via text-to-speech.
-The caller will have several options:
+The caller will then have several options:
-1. repeat the message
+- press 1 to repeat the message
-2. to leave a voicemail
+- press 2 to leave a voicemail
-3. reply with "yes"
+- press 3 to reply with "yes"
-4. reply with "no"
+- press 4 to reply with "no"
-5. reply with "urgent, please call immediately"
+- press 5 to reply with "urgent, please call immediately"
+  - the caller will be prompted to specify a callback number
-6. to disconnect
+- press 6 to to disconnect

 ## Breaking changes